sybilhoangRG/support.balsamiq.com/content/resources/wireframestogo.md

 * * *

-## How to Use It from Within the Wireframes editor
+## How to Use It from within the Wireframes Editor

 You can find the option to launch the [Wireframes to Go](https://wireframestogo.com/) browser window from either the **Project > Import Controls from Wireframes to Go** menu item, or the **More Controls** button to the right of the UI Library's categories.